vdamewood/siliko/Readme.txt

 * Mixed integer and floating-point four-function calculations, such as "2 + 2",
   "3 * 4.0", "9.0 - 3.0" and "8 / 2".
 * Negative numbers, such as "-4", "-4.0 + 20".
+* constants, e and pi may be used as numbers.
 * parenthetic expressions, such as "2 * (3 + 4)".
 * Random number generation using a d operator to simulate dice rolls. such as "3d6" or "1d20".